 Depression impacts 17 million Americans.
 Here are the most common symptoms.

 Depression is marked by feelings of sadness or emptiness for much of the day, nearly every day.
-Other symptoms include:
+Other depression symptoms include:

 - Loss of interest in activities that were once enjoyable

 - Change in appetite-usually a decline, but sometimes an increase

 - Difficulty sleeping, or sleeping more than usual